JessUVR/Augmented-Reality-B-Card/README.md

 # b-card-ar-2

-This experience created with 8th Wall is just a look of, what it in the future could be, a virtual clothing shop, an items shop, or even a restaurant menu!
+This experience created with MindAR and A-Frame is shows an original and more efficient way to show your professional information to those you want to see it.

 <img width="1200" alt="AR Shop" src="https://user-images.githubusercontent.com/32990384/186056478-da68c353-037c-4a0f-bb1b-e9f13e10f64c.png">